Asli0911/Machine-Learning-Notebooks-from-Jose-Portilla/README.md

-# Helpful Notebooks for ML
+# Helpful Notebooks for Machine Learning

 Helpful Notebooks from "Python for Data Science and Machine Learning Bootcamp" of Jose Portilla

 1- Notebook on Linear Regression